Happy Flight: Plot

-Kazuhiro Suzuki, a copilot who is trying to qualify as a Captain, and Etsuko Saitō, a young flight attendant going on her first international flight, service an All Nippon Airways 747-400 as Flight 1980 from Haneda Airport to Honolulu International Airport.
+Kazuhiro Suzuki, a copilot who is trying to qualify as a captain, and Etsuko Saitō, a young flight attendant going on her first international flight, service an All Nippon Airways 747-400 as Flight 1980 from Haneda Airport to Honolulu International Airport.
 Suzuki feels stressed when Captain Noriyoshi Harada becomes his evaluator, while Saitō under Chief Purser Reiko Yamazaki.
 The 747 has been reported with malfunctioning heated pitot tubes, but Noriyoshi decides to postpone repair to avoid delays, relying on redundant instruments.
 Immediately after takeoff, which involved bird patrol to fend off surrounding pigeons, an alarm prompts Noriyoshi to switch to the backup pitot tube as their primary indication.

 Inflight services commence shortly after.
 Due to the overbooked flight, not all passengers could receive their first choice of lunch between beef and fish; Reiko gives Saitō a lesson in dealing with demand imbalance: promoting the less wanted fish.
 She follows through with her first mishap, describing the beef as "plain and ordinary."
 She then fumbles orders for white wine, apple juice, and motion sickness drugs.
-She corrects the drink orders, but the ill passenger vomits onto her uniform.
+She accidentally gives the wrong person the drinks and the ill passenger vomits onto her uniform because she forgets to give the drugs.

 Meanwhile, the plane behaves erratically under Noriyoshi's command.
 Kazuhiro responds to passenger Ground staff confirms that the 747 suffered a bird strike; the engines ingested a bird without failing, but the bird also disabled the remaining pitot tubes, freezing the plane at cruising altitude.
 The aircraft has lost all indication of airspeed until they descend to below 22,000 feet, where air temperature is above freezing point.
 The captain elects to return to Haneda, now suffering from severe weather conditions.
 The flight crew and ground controllers then have to work together to land the plane, win the cooperation of the ill passenger, and determine if the maintenance crew was at fault for the aircraft's failure.